-Histoplasmosis: An infection caused by the fungus Histoplasma.
-The fungus lives in the environment, particularly in soil that contains large amounts of bird of bat droppings.
+Histoplasmosis: is a disease caused by the fungus Histoplasma capsulatum.
 Its symptoms vary greatly, but the disease primarily affects the lungs.
 Occasionally, other organs are affected.
 This form of the disease is called disseminated histoplasmosis, and it can be fatal if untreated.

-Accumulated bird or bat droppings: For the purpose of this safety program; accumulated bird or bat droppings will be defined as an amount of dropping that can easily be scooped up with a standard square point shovel.
+Accumulated bird or bat droppings: For the purpose of this safety program; Accumulated bird or bat droppings will be defined as an amount of dropping that can easily be scooped up with a standard square point shovel.